Mbed-TLS/mbedtls/docs/driver-only-builds.md

-In addition to these compile-time considerations, at runtime you'll need to make sure you call `psa_crypto_init()` before any function that uses the mechanisms provided only by drivers.
+In addition to these compile-time considerations, at runtime you'll need to make sure you call `psa_crypto_init()` before any function that uses the driver-only mechanisms.
 Note that this is already a requirement for any use of the PSA Crypto API, as well as for use of the PK, X.509 and TLS modules when `MBEDTLS_USE_PSA_CRYPTO` is enabled, so in most cases your application will already be doing this.

 Mechanisms covered
 ------------------